graphix-asterixdb/graphix-asterixdb.github.io/docs/getting-started.md

     enabled=true
     ```

-## Building the Gelp Datasets
+## Building AsterixDB Datasets

-1. For our tutorial we use the "Gelp" example, where `Users` make `Reviews` about `Businesses`.
+1. For our tutorial we use the "Gelp" example, where `Users` and their friends make `Reviews` about `Businesses`.
     To start, let's create a new dataverse and all of the aforementioned entities as datasets.
     ```
-    DROP DATAVERSE    Gelp IF EXISTS;
     CREATE DATAVERSE  Gelp;
     USE               Gelp;

+    CREATE TYPE       BusinessesType
+    AS                { business_id : bigint };
+    CREATE DATASET    Businesses (BusinessesType)
+    PRIMARY KEY       business_id;

     CREATE TYPE       UsersType
     AS                { user_id : bigint };
     CREATE DATASET    Users (UserType)